apple and text book illustration

 A great singing teacher needs great ears.
 Your ability to hear and diagnose vocal faults during vocal lessons quickly means you can get faster results for your students, which will directly affect your level of success.

-Listening to and analyzing singers should be part of your study plan to develop your teaching skills.
+Listening to and analyzing singers should be part of your study plan to develop your instructional skills.
+This approach will allow you to identify and understand nuance or a difference in every performance.

-An understanding of voice science can make you a better listener.
+Gaining knowledge in the field of voice science can greatly benefit your ability to become a more attentive and skilled listener.
 When you have a deeper understanding of why certain conditions occur in the voice, you can more easily recognize and categorize what you are hearing.

 This deeper understanding will help you choose the right exercises and corrective measures for different voice types.